Abu Dhabi - The Cultural Heart of the UAE

 Experience the living traditions that connect modern Abu Dhabi to its cultural roots

-Contemporary artisans continue these traditions whilst adapting techniques for modern applications, creating everything from traditional tents to contemporary fashion accessories.
-Workshops and demonstrations allow visitors to learn basic weaving techniques and understand the cultural significance of these ancient patterns.
+Modern artisans continue these traditions, adapting techniques for modern applications to create tents, contemporary fashion, and accessories.
+Workshops let visitors try basic weaving and learn the cultural significance of the designs.

-The traditional art of dhow construction represents Abu Dhabi's maritime heritage and the skilled craftsmanship that enabled trade and pearl diving throughout the Arabian Gulf.
-Master craftsmen continue to build these vessels using techniques passed down through generations.
+Dhow building showcases Abu Dhabi's maritime heritage and the skills behind trade and pearl diving across the Arabian Gulf.
+Craftsmen still use techniques passed down through generations.

-Visitors can observe dhow construction at traditional boatyards, learn about the different types of vessels used for various purposes, and understand how these boats facilitated cultural and economic exchange throughout the Indian Ocean region.
+Visitors can watch dhow construction at traditional boatyards, learn about different vessel types and their purposes, and see how these boats supported cultural and economic exchange across the Indian Ocean.

-Arabic coffee preparation and service represents one of the most important aspects of Emirati hospitality.
-The ritual of preparing, serving, and sharing qahwa creates social bonds and demonstrates respect for guests according to ancient Bedouin traditions.
+Arabic coffee preparation and service are central to Emirati hospitality.
+The ritual of preparing, serving, and sharing qahwa strengthens social bonds and shows respect for guests, following long-standing Bedouin traditions.

-Cultural centres and heritage villages offer coffee preparation workshops where visitors learn the proper techniques for roasting, grinding, and brewing Arabic coffee whilst understanding its role in social customs and business relationships.
+Cultural centres and heritage villages offer workshops where visitors can learn the correct methods of roasting, grinding, and brewing Arabic coffee, while also understanding its role in social customs and business practices.

 Cultural Festivals and Events